imjoy-team/ImJoy/web/public/docs/development.md

  </config>
  ```

-### WebPython
+### Web Python
 **[TODO]**

 ### Debugging

-*   **JavaScript plugins**: this concerns either Webworker or Window plugins.
+*   **JavaScript plugins**: this concerns either Web Worker (`web-worker`) or Window (`window`) plugins.
 With the ImJoy code editor, you can write your code.
 For testing you can click save on the toolbar in the code editor, and it will automatically load your plugin to the plugin menu shown on the left side.
 By right click on in the workspace, you use the [chrome development tool](https://developers.google.com/web/tools/chrome-devtools) to see the console and debug your code.

-* **Python plugins**: Similary, you can create Python plugins from the `pyworker` template in the **+ PLUGINS** dialog.
+* **Python plugins**: Similary, you can create Python plugins from the `native-python` template in the **+ PLUGINS** dialog.
 If your plugin engine is running, you can save and run(Ctrl+S, or through the toolbar) with your code directly in the ImJoy code editor.
 For larger project with many Python files, the recommended way is to wrap your Python files as standard Python modules, write and test the Python module using your code editor/IDE of choice (Atom, Spyder, PyCharm,...).
 Then create an ImJoy plugin with the ImJoy code editor, by inserting the module path to `sys.path` (e.g. `sys.insert(0, '~/my_python_module')`), you can then import the module to the ImJoy plugin and test it.

 ## Loading / saving data
 The **ImJoy app** is build on webtechnology and is running in the browser.
 This influences